✓ Reviewed against PDSA, Blue Cross & Animal PoisonLine guidance · Last reviewed: 2026-07

 Can dogs eat sardines in olive oil?

 OK occasionally for healthy dogs — drain well.
-The extra calories add up fast.
 Skip for dogs prone to pancreatitis.

 How often can dogs have sardines?

 Two to three times a week is plenty.
-Daily is too much — the omega-3 content can have blood-thinning effects in large doses, and the calorie load adds up.
+Daily is too much omega-3 long-term.

 Can puppies eat sardines?

-Yes, in smaller portions — half a sardine for a small-breed puppy.
+Yes, in smaller portions.
 Excellent omega-3 source for brain development.

 Important: This page is general information, not veterinary advice.
 Every dog is different, and individual factors (age, breed, health conditions, medications) can change what's safe.
 If in doubt, always contact your vet — or the Animal PoisonLine on 01202 509000 in the UK.